Circuit de Barcelona-Catalunya: Layout

 The track is demanding of a car's aerodynamic qualities.
 The wind direction at the circuit can change drastically during the day, a significant factor given the importance of aerodynamics to modern Formula One cars.
 It is then difficult to find a good setup since cars can have massive aerodynamic drag and understeer on one part of the circuit in the morning, but suffer oversteer at the same part of the circuit in the afternoon.
 A given tyre compound can work well when tested, but not so well a couple of months later.
 These changeable conditions can make for unexpected performances from some teams during the race.
 The changeable wind conditions have also caused accidents at the circuit, with Fernando Alonso's testing accident in 2015 partly blamed on the severity of the wind.

-Through 2015, the MotoGP layout used the 1995–2003 version of the Grand Prix circuit.
-This was originally the same layout as Formula One, but in 2004 a new, slower La Caixa turn was built; the motorcycles continued to use the old version, and they also ignored the shorter Europcar turn and RACC chicane.
-The F1 layout was implemented for MotoGP originally in 2016 following the fatal accident of Luis Salom in Europcar corner on 3 June 2016.
-Race control switched to the F1 circuit for qualifying and the race on 5 June 2016.
-On 15 December 2016, the FIM announced the change was permanent by announcing plans for a chicane ahead of the current car chicane.
-However, during the 2017 race, the new chicane was deemed dangerous by riders because of a surface change, and the car chicane was used during that event.
-After changes to the track in the off-season including removing grandstands in Turn 12, creating additional runoff and a complete repaving of the circuit, the F1 layout from 2004 to 2006, including the new La Caixa hairpin instead of the long sweeper, was used, eliminating the chicane.
+In Formula 1, Turn 1 is arguably the most popular place for overtaking.
+When first used, overtaking was frequent as cars could follow closely through the last two corners and slipstream down the long straight.
+As aerodynamic balance became more critical in the 2000s and 2010s, this overtaking method drastically decreased as the cars were unable to follow each other through the fast final corner due to turbulence created by the leading car.

+In motorcycling, riders are known to overtake in at least five points on the track (turns 1–2, 4, 5, 10 and 14).